cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/feature.md

 1. In Github, navigate to the root directory of the `microblog-frontend` repository on the `development` branch.
 2. Open the `flags.js` file (navigating to `src/utils/flags.js`), and select the pencil icon to edit the file.
-3. We will induce the page refresh when a **new** configuration is retrieved **from the network**.
+3. We will trigger a page refresh when a **new** configuration is retrieved **from the network**.
 We can also assist in any troubleshooting by adding `console.log` statements.
 Define the `configurationFetchedHandler` constant with its boolean logic cases; also, **ensure that it is added to `options` constant used to configure the `Rox.setup` call** as seen in the `flags.js` file below:

 ```javascript
 import Rox from 'rox-browser'